 With changes marked in the document, you can selectively accept and reject each change, removing the markup and making the changes permanent.

-Try it: To review the changes in your document, go to the Review tab, and then click the arrow on the Accept button or the arrow on the Reject button to accept and reject changes.
+Try it: Go to the Review tab, and use the Previous and Next buttons to go from one change to the next.
+Undo a change with the Reject button, or make a change permanent with the Accept button.

 Learn more